Distributional (Single) Index Models: Estimation

-Splitting the training data in Step 1 ensures that the distribution of the pairs $(x_j, y_j)_{j = 1}^{n_1}$ does not change after conditioning on $\hat{\theta}$, when $(x_j, y_j)_{j = 1}^n$ are viewed as random variables instead of realizations thereof.
-We use this in the proof of the consistency result in Section \ref{sec:consistency}.
-In the next two subsections, we reverse the order of the estimation procedure and first suggest our method for Step 3, because this has important implications for the choice of the index estimators in Step 2.
+In the next two subsections, we reverse the order of the estimation procedure and first suggest our method for Step 3, because this has important implications for the choice of the index estimators in Step 1. }